Vireche/screenviewer/README.md

 - "Browse Folder..." opens a folder picker.
 - Lists detected image files in that folder.
 - Single-clicking an item immediately opens it fullscreen on the selected display.
-- The panel is kept narrow and the preview area gets most of the horizontal space.

 ## Window Drag-To-Display Mode